Best headphones with Amazon Alexa support Android Central 2021

 Best In-ear value: Amazon Echo Buds (2nd Gen)

-Amazon's cupboard of hardware products continues to grow, and in this first attempt at true wireless earbuds, the tech giant managed an impressive debut.
-The Alexa app figures prominently in both the setup and functionality for the Amazon Echo Buds, as the lack of a dedicated operating system leaves Amazon with no other option to make things feel seamless.
+Amazon's cupboard of hardware products continues to grow, and in this second attempt at true wireless earbuds, the tech giant managed to improve in a couple of key areas.
+The Alexa app still figures prominently in both the setup and functionality for the Amazon Echo Buds (2nd Gen), as the lack of a dedicated operating system leaves Amazon with no other option to make things feel seamless.

-Battery life isn't going to be spectacular at a max of five hours per charge (usually less), but you do get three extra charges from the case.
-Quick charging — unfortunately via Micro-USB — can get you two hours after 15-20 minutes of charging, but USB-C really would've been better for that.
+Battery life isn't any better at a max of five hours per charge (usually less), though you do get up to 6.5 hours if you leave ANC off.
+The case offers an extra three charges.
+Quick charging via USB-C for 15 minutes can get you two hours of playback.

 - Alexa is baked in